SamadritaR/After-the-Launch-Party/README.md

 Thirty features is a pattern study, not a statistical model, so the findings are directional regularities rather than laws, and they are presented that way.
 A good deal of enterprise evidence is company reported and is flagged as such throughout.
 The scores rest on a transparent rubric and documented judgment, which is exactly what makes them arguable, and that is the point.

+## Method

+Each feature is scored on five signals: usage evidence, user sentiment, company conviction, competitive response, and strategic signal.
+User side evidence carries 45 percent of the weight, a deliberate correction against company side signals, since a company's own conviction is the easiest thing to fake.
+The data confirms the call: conviction came in nearly flat across all thirty features, the weakest discriminator, while usage evidence showed the widest spread.
+Three calibration anchors fixed the scale before scoring began, and a transparent rule treated missing data as evidence rather than skipping it.
+One score was revised upward late, once a full year of evidence showed the feature had recovered, and that reversal is documented.

+The framework, weighting, and scoring decisions are the author's own.
+Evidence gathering and a first pass of scoring were handled by an AI research assistant, directed and reviewed against the rubric.
+Every contestable call is documented so the reasoning can be checked.

+## Limitations

+Thirty features is a pattern study, not a statistical model, so the findings are directional rather than laws.
+Much of the enterprise evidence is company reported and flagged as such.
+The scores rest on a transparent rubric and documented judgment, which is what makes them arguable, and that is the point.
+## Limitations

+Thirty features is a pattern study, not a statistical model, so the findings are directional regularities rather than laws, and they are presented that way.
+A good deal of enterprise evidence is company reported and is flagged as such throughout.
+The scores rest on a transparent rubric and documented judgment, which is exactly what makes them arguable, and that is the point.

+## Author

+Samadrita Roy Chowdhury &middot; [Portfolio](https://samadrita-roy-portfolio.vercel.app/)

 ## Author

 Samadrita Roy Chowdhury &middot; [Portfolio](https://samadrita-roy-portfolio.vercel.app/)